dustinpfister/blog_posts/_posts/lodash_sorteduniq.md

 layout: post
 categories: lodash
 id: 661
-updated: 2020-06-01 16:15:48
+updated: 2020-06-01 16:19:11
-version: 1.0
+version: 1.1
 ---

-The lodash sorted uniq method can be used to remove all redundant copies of an element from an array.
+The [lodash sorted uniq](https://lodash.com/docs/4.17.15#sortedUniq) method can be used to remove all redundant copies of an element from an array.

 <!-- more -->